 The DVI or Digital Visual Interface is rapidly gaining recognition, especially with the growth of digital displays such as LEDs and LCDs.
 The interface was crafted to substitute the analog VGA interface that has been around for a length of time.

 But to make it convenient for people to use the DVI standard, the designers wanted to include analog signals so that it is possible for users to adapt DVI while still utilizing the older equipment.

 The DVI connectors are available in three distinct forms: DVI-D, DVI-I, and DVI-A. The DVI-I is integrated, DVI-D is digital, and DVI-A is analog.
-The DVI-I and DVI-D connectors have different types of data rates, also called as dual – link and single – link.
+The DVI-I and DVI-D connectors have different types of data rates, also called dual-link and single – link.
 Each type of link has a maximum enabled data rate.
 This ensures that the data is uninterrupted and is not disturbed when the data is transferred to the monitor from the video card.

 DVI-I vs. DVI-D: The Difference

-The dual – link connections ensure that the total number of RGB TMDS pair is doubled, excluding the clock pair from parallel connections.
+The dual-link connections ensure that the total number of RGB TMDS pairs is doubled, excluding the clock pair from parallel connections.
 This allows 2Gbps of bandwidth.
 They even offer higher resolutions of 2560 x 1600 at the refresh rate of 60Hz.
-The connectors having a dual link are absolutely backward and compatible with single-link functionality unless a display mode is used for more than 165MHz pixel clock frequency.
-In comparison to this, a single-link connector is not able to offer support to dual – link connections at any point of time.
-Hence, in most of the cases, a dual link is always preferred over single – link connections.
+The connectors having a dual-link are absolutely backward and compatible with single-link functionality unless a display mode is used for more than 165MHz pixel clock frequency.
+In comparison to this, a single-link connector is not able to offer support to dual-link connections at any point in time.
+Hence, in most of the cases, a dual-link is always preferred over single – link connections.

-The DVI connection pins are prepared of the following components:
+The DVI connection pins are prepared for the following components:

 - Aspects of an 8 x 3 rectangle pin-out supporting DDC